coralberry

 This shrub can be grown in a variety of soil types, including quite stony substrates, but requires a neutral pH.
 Plant your coralberry in moist, well-drained, and nutrient-rich soil for the best results.

 These plants have low to medium water requirements and can be grown in full to partial sun but will tolerate even full shade.
+Additionally, avoid direct sunlight in the afternoon.
 Being cold-tolerant to about -40°F (-40°C), locations within USDA Hardiness zones 3-7 are best suited to growing this plant.
 (2)

 The coralberry plant does not require frequent pruning but can be cut back to your desired height when necessary.
 This will probably only need to be done every few years.

-Prune this shrub after it has flowered but be aware that this will of course reduce the number of berries it produces.
+Prune this shrub after it has flowered but be aware that this will of course reduce the number of pink berries it produces.
+Remove the underground stems (rhizomes) if spreading is not desired.

 Thin and leggy specimens can be cut down to the ground to regrow with a denser growth form.
 This does sound a little drastic but it will also increase your plant’s berry production so it is a win-win all around.